code-mentoring/learn/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: 🐞 API Bug report
-about: Create a report to help us improve
+about: Create a bug report to help us improve the project
-title: ''
-labels: ''
+labels: 'bug', 'help wanted'
-assignees: ''

 ---

+## The bug relates to:
+- [ ] `api` - An issue with the API
+- [ ] `ui` - An issue with a UI component
+- [ ] `client` - An issue with the React project

 **Describe the bug**
 A clear and concise description of what the bug is.